mirumee/ariadne-website/docs/unions.md

 > Returning `None` from this resolver will result in `null` being returned for this field in your query's result.
 If field is not nullable, this will cause the GraphQL query to error.

-Ariadne relies on dedicated `UnionType` class for bindinding this function to Union in your schema:
+Ariadne relies on the dedicated `UnionType` class for binding this function to `Union`s in your schema:

 ```python
 from ariadne import UnionType